A New Framework to Detect Multi-Messenger Signals from Bright Sporadic Stochastic Gravitational Wave Background: False Alarm Rate (FAR) Detection

 Therefore, estimating the FAR becomes a crucial component in evaluating the statistical significance of such observed coincidences.
 FAR quantifies the expected number of false correlations per year that could arise due to random temporal or spatial alignments between EM and GW signals.
 A low FAR strengthens the case for a true astrophysical association, whereas a high FAR signals the need for caution and further multi-wavelength verification.
 By rigorously evaluating the FAR, one can robustly differentiate between statistically coincidental alignments and physically meaningful multi-messenger events.

 To estimate the FAR from the distribution, we perform the TDCC between GW noise and EM signals obtained by injecting the above false counterpart events.
-We generate the GW background noise of A+ design sensitivity for a duration of one year with three different integration times of $100s$, $200s$, and $300s$.
-Quantifying event rates (per year) to an absolute number for EM emissions monitored by different detectors are largely uncertain; hence, we resort to some optimistic but physically motivated numbers for event rates for emissions in different bands \cite{Bissaldi:2019tpk, Ronchini:2022gwk}.
-We inject EM sources emitting in different bands up to a detector-specific maximum detection redshift, $z_{\text{max}}$, as mentioned in Table \ref{tab:em_insertion}, considering flat cosmology with $H_0 = 67.7$ \si{km ~ s^{-1} Mpc^{-1}} and $\Omega_M = 0.31$ \citep{Planck_2020}.
-The injected sources are distributed uniformly in the comoving volume, which refers to a redshift probability distribution of
+We generate the GW background noise of A+ design sensitivity for a duration of one year with three different integration times of $100$s, $200$s, and $300$s.

+The signal detected by the GW detectors depends on several variables, including the antenna detection functions ($F_+, F_\times$), inclination angle $i$, location of the source in the sky, and the orientation of the binary system with respect to the detector, among others.
+To quantify the strength of the GW signal relative to the background noise, we resort to using the following form of matched filtering SNR ($\rho$) \cite{Finn:1995ah},